gerardroche/sublime-phpunit/README.md

 * `Packages/phpunit/color-schemes/monokai-extended-seti.hidden-tmTheme`
 * `Packages/phpunit/color-schemes/solarized-dark.hidden-tmTheme`

+Set to null for no colour scheme.

 **phpunit.development**

+Enable/disable the plugin development helpers.

 Type: `bool`

 Default: `false`

-Enables/disables plugin development helper utilities.
 For example, when enabled a "PHPUnit: Run All Plugin Tests" command is added to the command palette.

-*Note: This setting does nothing when installed with Package Control.*
+*Note: This setting does nothing when installed using Package Control because plugin development helpers are excluded from the production build of the plugin.*

 **phpunit.keymaps**

+Enable/disable the default keymaps.

 Type: `bool`